JuliaLang/julia/doc/src/manual/conversion-and-promotion.md

 would never be any reason to use its value within the body.

-All instances of some abstract types are by default considered "sufficiently similar" that a universal `convert` definition is provided in the standard library.
+All instances of some abstract types are by default considered "sufficiently similar" that a universal `convert` definition is provided in Julia Base.
 For example, this definition states that it's valid to `convert` any `Number` type to any other by calling a 1-argument constructor: